 Alan joined the Intake.Me Patient Advisory Board in 2015 and is an ePatient advocate focused on bringing awareness to arthritis.
 He is also a Stanford University MedX ePatient Scholar, rock climbing accident survivor, blogger and skier.
 Alan blogs at Pain Talks, but Does Not Win and also contributes to Creaky Joints, an arthritis resource community.

 Richard is a tri-fecta caregiver and a Certified Caregiving Consultant.
 He cares for his mother with heart and lung issues, co-cares for his brother in-law who lives with him and his wife and is dealing with epilepsy, and is also a patient himself suffering from chronic back pain.
-Richard blogs about the issues he runs into in the health care system and how to deal with them using humor on his site, PickYourPain.org.
+Richard blogs about the issues he runs into in the health care system and how to deal with them using humor on his site, PickYourPain.org/iCareTalk.
 His tag line is “Pain without Humor is just Painful.”
+Richard’s latest projects include iCareConsulting, iCareRadio and a book series in collaboration with other caregivers called 365 Caregiving Tips.
+Richard is also an inventor currently collaborating on a dementia care device/tracker.

 On May 1st, 2014, Candace’s life changed forever.
 She was hospitalized and diagnosed with a rare blood disorder called Immune Thrombocytopenia or ITP for short.
 This gave birth to her new identity: a rare disease warrior.
 Now Candace advocates, educates and empowers other rare disease warriors at rarecandace.com.
 She is focused on the development of legislation for the 30 million Americans who suffer from a rare disease.
 She is pursuing her law degree and in her “free time” lobbies Congress as an outspoken supporter of the 21st Century Cures Initiative.